 “As should be clear, for Bauer, the internal Christian conflicts were struggles over power, not just theology.
 And the side that knew how to utilize power was the side that won.
 More specifically, Bauer pointed out that the Christian community in Rome was comparatively large and affluent.
 Moreover, located in the capital of the empire, it had inherited a tradition of administrative prowess [...].
 Using the administrative skills of its leaders and its vast material resources, the church in Rome managed to exert influence over other Christian communities.
 Among other things, the Roman Christians promoted a hierarchical structure, insisting that each church should have a single bishop. [...]
 By paying for the manumission of slaves and purchasing the freedom of prisoners, the Roman church brought large numbers of grateful converts into the fold, while the judicious use of gifts and alms offered to other churches naturally effected a sympathetic hearing of their views. [...]
 By the end of the third century, the Roman form of Christianity had established dominance.”

 Bishop Melito of Sardis in 160CE sought out the oldest group of Christians known to exist in order to verify the truth of Christianity.
-To his dismay, they did not resemble his own form of Christianity.
+To his dismay, the community he found did not resemble his own form of Christianity.
 The Ebionites did not recognize most of what Bishop Melito expected them to believe, and literalist Christians wiped them out as a result.
+Neil J. Kressel in "Bad Faith: The Danger of Religious Extremism" (2007)15 reminds us that "meek religions tend to become forgotten religions".
 In the fourth century Eusebius, one of the Church Founders, also searched for Christian origins.
 He found a group of ancient Jewish Pagans who predated Christianity, the Therapeutae, but because their religion looked like Christianity he wrote them into history.
 Likewise the Arians and Marcionites were ignored and their books burnt because they did not reflect the new form of Christianity that sought to make itself orthodox.
-They forged a new Christian world.
+The Cappadocian and Nicese Christians forged a new Christian world.

 “A world of schism and power struggles, of forged documents and false identities, of letters that had been edited and added to, and of the wholesale destruction of historical evidence. [...]
 One of the major players in this cover-up operation was a character called Eusebius who, at the beginning of the fourth century, compiled from legends, fabrications and his own imagination the only early history of Christianity that still exists today.
 All subsequent histories have been forced to base themselves on Eusebius' dubious claims, because there has been little other information to draw on.
 All those with a different perspective on Christianity were branded as heretics and eradicated.
 In this way falsehoods compiled in the fourth century have come down to us as established facts.
 Eusebius was employed by the Roman Emperor Constantine, who made Christianity the state religion of the Empire and gave Literalist Christianity the power it needed to begin the final eradication of Paganism and Gnosticism.”